oslomet-arx-as-a-service/Rapport/de-identification/de-identification.md

 The process roughly breaks down into the following steps:

-1. determine the release model
+1. determine the release modRefactor el
 2. determine an acceptable re-identification risk threshold
 3. classify variables
 4. calculate the risk